Jwyman328/LiveWallet/README.md

 </div>

 ## Description
 - An application to help estimate the effect of bitcoin transaction fees on invididual utxos and transactions containing multiple utxos.
+As well, analyzing transaction privacy, helping reduce tx privacy mistakes.